About

 Bio

 I was born in Vietnam and moved to France in 1968.
 In Paris, I studied art at Atelier Roederer and cooking at Cordon Bleu.
-With my sister, I created a fashion company that designed a line of ready-to-wear clothing for Yves Saint Laurent.
+I also created a line of prêt-à-porter clothing for Yves Saint Laurent.

 In 1983 I moved to the United States, where I opened a French restaurant and jazz club in San Jose before moving to San Francisco.
-There, I opened Peasant Pies, a bakery that is now in its 30th year.
+There, I opened a bakery (Peasant Pies) that is now in its 32nd year.

-Since 2016 I have been a docent at the San Francisco Museum of Modern Art, specializing in German Expressionism and Pop Art.
+In 2016, I became a docent at the San Francisco Museum of Modern Art, specializing in German Expressionism and Pop Art.
+Around the same time, I rediscovered my passion for painting.

 About My Work

-I have always sought out nature as a place of peace, reflection, and solace.
+The natural world is the basis of all my art.
+Given our changing world and the uncertainty we all face, I have sought out nature as a place of peace, reflection, and solace.

-Everything I do starts with photos I take in nature when I go on hikes and trips.
-Often, I focus on details that might be easily missed or might not immediately be seen as “beautiful.”
+I always take photos when I go on hikes or travel, focusing on details that might be easily missed or might not immediately be seen as “beautiful.”